 'Carousel' Little Bluestem is a more compact version of our lovely native grass, with beautiful blue-green summer foliage which turns amazing shades of purple and bronze in fall.
 The delicate seedheads appear in August and September, and are especially showy when backlit by evening sunlight.
 Plant in excellent drainage for the best performance.
 Found by Donald Boehm of Illinois, and introduced by Chicagoland Grows®, so you know it's cold tolerant.
 All Little Bluestems attract butterflies when in bloom and songbirds when in seed.

-‘Standing Ovation’ Little Bluestem is an exciting new introduction by those talented folks at North Creek Nurseries.
+‘Standing Ovation’ Little Bluestem is an introduction by those talented folks at North Creek Nurseries.
 The steel blue blades are wider than most Little Bluestem.
 With thicker stems, the habit is reliably upright throughout the summer, fall, and winter.
 The summer colors of blue with hints of purple turn to spectacular shades of lavender, red, and orange in the fall.
 The airy seedheads are beautiful, especially when backlit by afternoon light, and the light tan winter color is displayed impressively on the upright strong stems.
 We find that it tolerates more irrigation than we expected, although its ideal conditions are those of dry sterile sites.
 One of the native plants chosen by Piet Oudolf for the newly planted meadow garden at Delaware Botanic Gardens.

 'Blue Spruce' Stonecrop grows in a mat of silvery-blue narrow foliage reminiscent of blue Spruce needles.
 The small yellow flowers appear in July and this Sedum must have a dry, well-drained site.
 Semi-evergreen.